Syamsuar: Siak regent

 In 2017, Syamsuar mandated the wearing on Thursdays of Tanjak, a traditional Malay headwear, for civil servants in order to popularize its use.
 He also worked with the Malaysian consulate in Pekanbaru for relationships in cultural and sports fields.
 The old city of Siak, the former capital of the Sultanate of Siak Sri Indrapura, was also designated a Cultural Property of Indonesia during his tenure.
 Siak was signed up to be a "green" regency, aimed at conservation of remaining peatland in the regency.

 He formally resigned as regent on 4 February 2019, in order to take up his new office as governor.

 Riau governor

 Syamsuar took part in the 2018 Riau gubernatorial election with Edy Nasution as his running mate, winning the election with 38.2 percent of votes.
 He was sworn in on 20 February 2019.

+On 3 November 2023, Syamsuar officially resigned from his governorship in order to run for a seat in the House of Representatives in the 2024 legislative election.
+He won a seat from the Riau 1st electoral district.